dps923/winter2020/graded-work.md

 * It causes problems for other work that follows an assignment, because it leaves less time to complete the next piece of work.

 * It takes your attention away from new topics in this course.
-You’re less receptive, or will ignore, new topics that follow those that are practiced on the assignment.
+You're less receptive, or will ignore, new topics that follow those that are practiced on the assignment.

-* A due date extension is disrespectful to other students in the course, because it tells them that the work they did to meet the due date doesn’t have value.
+* A due date extension is disrespectful to other students in the course, because it tells them that the work they did to meet the due date doesn't have value.

 * Finally, a due date extension is disrespectful to other professors and their courses, because it takes your attention away from their coursework while you are working on late work in another course.